ChandlerU11/ChandlerU11.github.io/content/about.md

 *IT Co-Op Associate* | June 2019 – December 2019
 - Collaborated with enterprise information systems team to assess and implement solutions for data driven business needs.
 - Converted SQL queries for use with IBM Cognos to drive dashboards and daily reports.
-- Crafted backend SQL for intranet website to update, read, and delete enterprise codes used during
+- Crafted backend SQL for intranet website to update, read, and delete enterprise codes used during data warehouse construction.
----